eclipse-sw360/sw360.website/content/en/docs/Userguide/_index.md

 linkTitle: "User Guides"
 weight: 10
 icon: fas fa-users
 description: This guide provides an overview of SW360 and how to get started with using it.
-It covers the basic usage, and tips for configuring SW360 to work with your software development tools.
+It covers the basic usage, and tips for configuring SW360 to work with your software development tools
 ---

 # SW360 INTRODUCTION